2014 American League Division Series

-The 2014 American League Division Series were two best-of-five-game series to determine the participating teams in the 2014 American League Championship Series.
+The 2014 American League Division Series were two best-of-five-game series in Major League Baseball’s (MLB) 2014 postseason to determine the participating teams in the 2014 American League Championship Series.
 The Los Angeles Angels of Anaheim, Baltimore Orioles, and Detroit Tigers (divisional winners, seeded 1–3 based on regular season record) as well as the Wild Card game winning Kansas City Royals played in the two series.
 TBS carried all the games.